jennifer-l-k/recipe-search-application/README.md

 * Implementation of a help button with a small introduction ✔️
 * Implementation of an exit button with security query ✔️
 * Bilingual program selection (German and English)
-* All recipes can be listed with the help of an extra button or with a special command in the input field
+* All recipes can be listed with the help of an extra button or with a special command in the input field ✔️
+* Entering a list of Foodkeys
 * Food that is available in the household is displayed in green, otherwise in red
 * Sorting options by effort/difficulty, duration, meal times (breakfast, lunch or dinner) or recipe ranges (pasta-, potato-, rice- or meat dishes)